 New York PLLCs, LLCs and corporations provide a full liability shield.
 The owners (members) of a PLLC are not responsible for its debts and obligations.
 Its managers are not either.
 Liability is “limited” only to the company’s assets.
 So PLLC members and managers only stand to lose what they keep in the PLLC.

 There is one big caveat to this.
 The liability shield doesn’t protect against personal wrongdoing.
 For instance, if you hit someone at your practice because they causing trouble, the law treats this as you doing something wrong, rather than the company.
 So you are fully responsible and personally liable for it.
 The law regards malpractice as a personal wrongdoing.
 Therefore, liability is not limited and PLLC members must ensure they have good malpractice insurance.
+(Note: For a detailed breakdown of how this compares to other entities, check out our comparison of corporate formalities and liability shields.)

 Charging order protection